Yellow crazy ant: Diet

+Reproduction

+Similar to other ants, the queen produces eggs which are fertilized by male sperm that are stored in sperm stores.
+When an egg is fertilized, there are three distinct events that can happen: (i) the resulting diploid organism develops into a queen if the egg is fertilized by an R sperm or (ii) into an infertile diploid worker if the egg is fertilized by a W sperm.
+However, a third outcome has been described in a 2023 scientific study: (iii) the egg is fertilized by a W sperm but the parental nuclei bypasses the fusion of the two gametes and divide separately within the same egg, leading to a haploid male that is chimeric with a portion of cells carrying the W genome and a portion of cells carrying the R genome.
+Interestingly, not all tissues have equal proportions of each cell line, with sperm cells mostly carrying the W genome and thus providing the W alleles with a fitness advantage.
+This is the first known case of obligate chimerism in animals.

 Mutualism

-Crazy ants obtain much of their food requirements from scale insects, serious plant pests that feed on sap of trees and release honeydew, a sugary liquid.
-Ants eat honeydew, and in return protect the scale from their enemies and spread them among trees, an example of mutualism.
+Crazy ants obtain much of their food requirements from scale insects, which are plant pests that feed on sap of trees and release honeydew, a sugary liquid.
+Ants eat honeydew, and in return protect the scale insects from their enemies and spread them among trees, an example of mutualism.
 The honeydew not eaten by the ants drips onto the trees and encourages the growth of sooty mold over the leaves and stems.
 This gives plants an ugly black appearance and reduces their health and vigor.

 The ants protect the insects by "nannying" the mobile crawler stages and protecting them against their natural enemies.
 Experiments have shown that this connection is so strong that, in environments where A. gracilipes was removed, the density of scale insects dropped by 67% within 11 weeks, and to zero after 12 months.